Exploring Birthing Options in Perth: A Doula's Guide to South and North of the River

 Pain relief options

-Neonatal care
+Neonatal care if required

 Midwifery Group Practice (MGP)

-Consistent caregiver throughout pregnancy and birth
+A consistent caregiver throughout pregnancy and birth

 Support for natural birth and minimal intervention